ChrisEYin/astro/data/authors/default.md

 github: https://github.com/ChrisEYin
 ---

 Hey!
 I'm Chris Yin, thanks for stopping by.
-On pages like this I always wonder how in depth to go - you want to both provide enough detail but also keep it crisp enough so that it's interesting.
+On pages like this I always wonder how in depth to go - I want to both provide enough detail but also keep it crisp enough so that it's interesting.
 So in my attempt at that I'll start with today and go backwards.
 I focus most of my time today as an investor of people, projects, and companies.
 I am currently irreparably drawn to crypto, but I still dabble in business software and the occasional consumer product.
 Before this I was an entrepreneur & operator.

 People often ask where I invest and I always say that I play the field.
 I love greatness in any form and stage, so I don't see why I should restrict myself to a particular area.
 I started off in the early stage (pre-seeds & seeds), spent time in classic venture (Series A/B/C), and have flirted with growth (Series D+).
 I've been fortunate enough to see great companies & investors at all stages and it has given me an appreciation for the skills it takes to do each.
 And while I'd like to think I have some understanding of the game, I'm still learning everyday and the beauty of this business is that right as you think you have something figured out it all changes.